Bestie (group): 2014–2015: Hot Baby and Love Emotion

 On February 28, 2014, they released "Thank U Very Much" as a digital released with an accompanying music video.
 On June 27, they performed a cover of Girls' Generation's "Mr.Mr." with AOA member's Jimin, Choa, Chanmi and Hyejeong, and Girl's Day, on Music Bank.
 On July 11, Bestie released their fifth digital single "Like A Star" in celebration of their one-year anniversary.
 "Like A Star", as well as their previous singles "Pitapat" and "Thank U Very Much", were featured on their first EP Hot Baby, released on July 28.
 The music video for the EP's title track "Hot Baby" was released three days later.
-The EP charted at #7, and on August 29, Bestie released a repackaged version titled I Need You.
+The EP charted at No. 7, and on August 29, Bestie released a repackaged version titled I Need You.
 The repackage featured the new single "I Need You", produced by Duble Sidekick and HomeBoy.
 In September, Hyeyeon featured on Yoo Seung-woo's single "Lovers' Song", and on December 19, Bestie covered Super Junior's "Mamacita" on Music Bank as a year-end performance.

-The group's second EP Love Emotion was released on May 8, 2015, and charted at #8.
+The group's second EP Love Emotion was released on May 8, 2015, and charted at No. 8.
 The music video for its lead single "Excuse Me" was ranked fourth on Billboard's list of "Most Viewed K-Pop Videos in America" and sixth on its list of "Most Viewed K-Pop Videos around the World" for the month of May.
 On August 29, Bestie performed at New Delhi's Sirifort Auditorium as part of the 2015 Feel Korea in New Delhi tour.
 That year, the group won the Next Generation Award at the Golden Disk Awards.
 They also collaborated with other artists, with Uji collaborating with The Channels on the single "Love Letter" and Chad Future's "So Good", Dahye featuring on Yoo Se-yoon's "We Fought", and Hyeyeon featuring on Just Cricket's "Perfect Chemistry".